Wind-River/ci-scripts/README.md

         --jenkins <jenkins> --configs_file combos-WRLINUX_9_BASE.yaml \
         --configs <config name from combos> --git_credential=enable

+### Scheduling Builds with Secured Jenkins Master

+oe_jenkins_build.py can submit builds to secured jenkins master.
+It can automatically detect if jenkins master is secured.
+For secured jenkins master, it will detect if a local authentication file exists and tried to use it to login.
+Default name of the local auth file is jenkins_auth.txt at the root path of this CI script, while users can apply their user defined file by using `--jenkins-auth=FILE_NAME` arguments.
+Content format of the local auth file should be `USERNAME:API_TOKEN`, and only on line of text is allowed.

+Failing to find the local auth file will make oe_jenkins_build.py use auth information hosted on jenkins master to connect.
+If auth information on jenkins master is invalid for login, please contact the manager of jenkins server and put the valid authentication in local auth file to submit builds.

+    .venv/bin/python3 ./oe_jenkins_build.py \
+        --jenkins <jenkins> --configs_file combos-WRLINUX_9_BASE.yaml \
+        --configs <config name from combos> --jenkins_auth <path to file>

 ## Modifying docker images

 The CI prototype uses the following images: